thendawg/tfhumandetectionnotify/README.md

 Preface: This is an ongoing project that started out solely for my use, so not everything has been commented/documented, although I believe at this point most everything is configurable via the primary script.

-*IMPORTANT* In my infinite wisdom, I didnt think about the fact initially that this is setup for 2 cameras with predefined location names.
-I realize many of you may want to test this with a single camera, so Ive added a second script, (with single appended to the end) for this purpose.
-Simply delete the capurl2 line from config and rename humandetectpushfoldersthreadedsingle.py to humandetectpushfoldersthreaded.py
+Changelog -
+3/13 - Everything that can be changed (afaik) now has been set to a variable that can be configured in config.py, if Im missing anything please let me know.
+Complete config and script for 1 cam has also been updated.

 In the future, I plan to make number of cameras and the location's name a configurable option.
-This will come with a php interface for easy config in the future :)
+This will come with a php interface for easy config in the future, for now, if youre using a single stream, overwrite humandetectpushfoldersthreaded.py and config.py with humandetectpushfoldersthreadedsingle.py and configsingle.py respectively.

 Screenshots -